bytecodealliance/component-docs/component-model/src/design/interfaces.md

 In software design, a _contract_ is a specification of how a unit of code should behave.

+Concretely, an interface is a collection of type definitions and function declarations.
 Conceptually, an _interface_ describes a single-focus, composable contract through which components can interact with each other and with hosts.